'Ashes' help English cricket weather testing times

 In common with other sports in Britain, cricket pales in comparison with the riches generated by the runaway success of soccer's Premier League at home and worldwide.

-English cricket revenues rose to 200 million pounds in 2012, up from 166 million in 2007 thanks largely to higher broadcast income, Deloitte said in a recent report.
+English cricket revenues rose to 200 million pounds ($305 million)in 2012, up from 166 million in 2007 thanks largely to higher broadcast income, Deloitte said in a recent report.
 By comparison, English Premier League clubs generated more than 2.3 billion pounds in revenues in 2011-12.

 Mindful of the threats it faced, cricket tried to broaden its appeal with T20 which launched in England in 2003 and has taken off in the handful of former British colonies where the sport is played to a high level.